 Paying sick pay

 It is important for employers to take an accident seriously, giving an employee all the support needed to get back on their feet.
 Employees may need to take time off to recuperate from their injuries so adequate relief measures should be discussed.
 Not all employees will receive full pay if on sick leave from work, however, all employees are entitled to Statutory Sick Pay (SSP) if they do not get full sickness pay.
-If a successful compensation claim is made, the employee should be able to
+If a successful compensation claim is made, the employee should be able to recover their lost wages.

 Offering light duties

 If the employee’s usual work involves aspects of hard physical labour such as heavy lifting, carrying, climbing or standing for long periods, the employer is duty bound to accommodate returning to work on lighter duties (if they exist) whilst recovering.
 For example, it could be that a back injury will prevent heavy lifting.
 Therefore, placing the employee in an office for a few weeks on lighter duties means they can return to work and continue to earn their usual salary.
 This change in duty can apply to psychological injuries, such as stress, as well as physical injuries – removing the situation causing the problem can often help.